 - Not on-time and/or in-full

-Users of APT-SCIM spanned many functions, including Procurement, Supplier Development, Manufacturing Operations, Quality, Logistics & Distribution, and Supply Chain.
+Users of Supply Chain Work Management spanned many functions, including Procurement, Supplier Development, Manufacturing Operations, Quality, Logistics & Distribution, and Supply Chain.

-Working daily with their top 50 suppliers on improvement plans, the manufacturer started using APT-SCIM as their single source of shared truth for capturing issues impacting their business.
-APT-SCIM enabled the manufacturer to classify the issue category; pinpoint the components, products, and sites that were impacted; assess the business impact and risk; and capture immediate corrective action so that they could ensure continuity of business.
-As the issue resolution process progressed, APT-SCIM enabled them to capture the root cause and initiate long-term preventative action.
+Working daily with their top 50 suppliers on improvement plans, the manufacturer started using Supply Chain Work Management as their single source of shared truth for capturing issues impacting their business.
+Incident Management enabled the manufacturer to classify the issue category; pinpoint the components, products, and sites that were impacted; assess the business impact and risk; and capture immediate corrective action so that they could ensure continuity of business.
+As the issue resolution process progressed, Incident Management enabled them to capture the root cause and initiate long-term preventative action.

 In addition, the manufacturer could quickly visualize if the issue was a recurring one with the partner; link the recurring issues to identify any patterns; and provide transparent visibility that could help the cross-functional team improve the process with the supplier and prevent future recurrence.